DataRecce/recce-documentation/docs/docs/recce-cloud/expose-recce-instance-visibility.md

 ### Tailscale

-Through tailscale, you can create your own private network (called a tailnet) and invite members to join it.
-Once set up, you can easily expose your Recce instance, making it accessible to all devices within the tailnet.
+Tailscale enables you to create your own private network (called a 'Tailnet') and invite members to join it.
+Once set up, you can easily expose your Recce instance, making it accessible to all devices within the Tailnet.

 1. Setup tailscale

-    To create tailnet, users need to create an account and download tailscale.
-Please follow the [official guide](https://tailscale.com/kb/1017/install) to set it up.
-    Then you can invite other members to join.
+    To create a Tailnet, first create an account, then download Tailscale and follow the [official guide](https://tailscale.com/kb/1017/install) to continue set-up.
+Once configured, you can then invite other members to join.

     ![Manage Tailscale devices](../../assets/images/recce-cloud/tailscale-dashboard-fs8.png){: .shadow}